rossh2/counterfactual-model-generation/README.md

 ### Model Generation

-* What are the felicity judgements for indicative conditionals?
-* Do counterfactuals with no time contrast ("calculator examples") have the same felicity judgements as counterfactuals which change the date of the event?
-(I'm fairly sure they do, but check on data.)
 * Should _take_ and _retake_ have the same propositions - i.e. if a model contains the presupposition _Charlie takes the test_ and we add the information _Charlie retakes the test_, does that overwrite the presupposition or does the model contain both?
 This relates to the issue below about handling (non-)repeatable predicates more nicely.

 ### Data Structures and Grammar